Tanguy Nianzou

-Nianzou Tanguy-Austin Kouassi (born 7 June 2002), known as Tanguy Nianzou, is a French professional footballer who plays as a centre-back for La Liga club Sevilla.
+Nianzou Tanguy-Austin Kouassi (born 7 June 2002), known as Tanguy Nianzou, is a French professional footballer who plays as a centre-back for club Lille.
 He has represented France internationally at various youth levels.

 Early life

 Nianzou Tanguy-Austin Kouassi was born on 7 June 2002 in Paris to Ivorian parents.

 Club career

 Paris Saint-Germain

 An academy graduate of Paris Saint-Germain (PSG), Nianzou made his professional debut on 7 December 2019 in a 3–1 league win against Montpellier.
 A few days later, he played in his first UEFA Champions League match as PSG were victorious 5–0 over Galatasaray.

 Nianzou scored his first goal in a 3–0 Coupe de France win against Reims on 22 January 2020.
 This goal he scored was the 4,000th goal in PSG's history.
 He scored his first two Ligue 1 goals in an away game that ended in a 4–4 draw against Amiens on 15 February 2020.
 On 11 March, Nianzou played his final match for PSG, a 2–0 UEFA Champions League victory over Borussia Dortmund.
 He left the Parisian club upon the expiration of his contract, and signed for Bayern Munich on a free transfer.